List of foreign-born United States Cabinet members

 The Department of the Treasury has had the most foreign-born secretaries, with five.
 The Department of Labor and the Department of the Interior follow with three, and the Departments of Housing and Urban Development and State have each had two.
-Former Secretaries of State Henry Kissinger and Madeleine Albright were the highest-ranking foreign-born cabinet members ever in accordance to the United States presidential line of succession.
+Former secretaries of state Henry Kissinger and Madeleine Albright were the highest-ranking foreign-born cabinet members ever in accordance to the United States presidential line of succession.
 The majority of foreign-born cabinet members were born in Europe.
 Most European-born cabinet members originated from the United Kingdom and Germany (with five and four respectively), and the others were born in Ireland, Czechoslovakia, Switzerland, and Italy.
 Four cabinet members were born in the Americas, and one was born in Asia.
 The Departments of Defense, Justice, Health and Human Services, and Education have not had foreign-born secretaries.

-Since most foreign-born cabinet members are not natural-born citizens—meaning that they were not born in the United States or born abroad to American parents—they are ineligible to exercise the powers of the President of the United States in the event that "neither a President nor Vice President" is able to "discharge the powers and duties" of the presidency as specified in the Presidential Succession Act of 1947.
-A notable exception was HUD Secretary George W. Romney, who was a birthright U.S. citizen because his parents were U.S. citizens and, in fact, had been a candidate in the Republican presidential primaries the prior year.
+Since most foreign-born cabinet members are not natural-born citizens—meaning that they were not born in the United States or born abroad to American parents—they are ineligible to exercise the powers of the president of the United States in the event that "neither a President nor Vice President" is able to "discharge the powers and duties" of the presidency as specified in the Presidential Succession Act of 1947.
+A notable exception was HUD secretary George W. Romney, who was a birthright U.S. citizen because his parents were U.S. citizens and, in fact, had been a candidate in the Republican presidential primaries the prior year.

 Permanent cabinet members

-Current departments

 The Department of Defense was established in 1947; no foreign-born person has served yet.
 The Department of Justice was established in 1870; no foreign-born person has served as Attorney General yet.
 The Department of Education was established in 1979; no foreign-born person has served yet.